Maria Martínez (singer)

-Ana María Loreto Martínez was a Cuban guitarist and singer who was active in Spain, France and the United Kingdom in the mid 19th-century.
+Ana María Loreto Martínez was a Cuban guitarist and singer who was active in Spain, France, and the United Kingdom in the mid-19th century.
 Originating in Cuba, she moved to Seville and studied at the Madrid Royal Conservatory.
-She performed to prominent audiences in Paris and latterly London, at Her Majesty's Theatre, which attracted significant press coverage.
+She performed to prominent audiences in Paris and later London, at Her Majesty's Theatre, which attracted significant press coverage.

 Early life and family

 Martínez was born in Havana, Cuba, to free Black parents.
 Her father was a cabinetmaker, employed at a store called "La Gamba".
 Her musical abilities were recognised at a young age and she became part of the family of the Intendente of Havana, Don Francisco Aguilar, and was educated with his daughters.

 Aguilar and his family returned to their native Spain, and Martinez accompanied them, settling in Seville.
 Martínez married Don Mariano Morena, a Cuban army officer, but the couple were later forced to leave Cuba after falling foul of the Cuban authorities.